-Many laws are in place to protect construction workers and reduce the risk of injuries when working.
-Many construction-related accidents can be avoided by adhering to the laws and regulations put in place.
+Many laws are in place to protect construction workers and reduce the risk of construction accident injuries when working.
+Many Manhattan construction accidents can be avoided by adhering to the laws and regulations put in place.
 If there were any violations of these laws or codes, then the worker injured can file a lawsuit.
 Such a lawsuit is going to cover more damages than what the worker’s compensation benefits covers.
 There’s a lot a worker can claim damages for when they file a lawsuit.
 Some of these damages include pain and suffering, retirement benefits, lost wages, and medical expenses.

 In the state of New York, there are three primary sections of the labor laws – articles 200, 240, and 241 – specifying the guidelines for a safe worksite.
-Breaking these laws can cause accidents that might lead to fatal injuries.
+Breaking these laws can cause construction site accidents that might lead to fatal injuries.
 A worker can file a lawsuit to seek damages when injured on a construction site, and the parties that violated the laws will be held accountable.

 New York Labor Law 200